Ray-Plane and Ray-Disk Intersection

 Reading time: 4 mins.Ray-Plane Intersection

-In this chapter, we will learn how to calculate the intersection of a ray with a plane and a disk.
-We know from the lesson on Geometry that the dot (or scalar) product of two vectors that are perpendicular to each other is always equal to 0:
+In this chapter, we explore how to calculate the intersection of a ray with a plane and a disk.
+From our Geometry lesson, we know that the dot (or scalar) product of two vectors perpendicular to each other always equals 0:

-$$A \cdot B = 0$$Again this is only true if A and B are perpendicular.
-A plane can be defined as a point representing how far the plane is from the world's origin and a normal (defining the orientation of the plane).
-Let's call this point \(p_0\) and the plane normal \(n\).
-A vector can be calculated from any point on the plane by subtracting \(p_0\) from this point which we will call \(p\).
-Since the vector resulting from this subtraction lies in the plane, it should be perpendicular to the plane's normal, thus using the property that the dot product of two perpendicular vectors is equal to 0, we can write (equation 1):
+$$A \cdot B = 0$$This holds true specifically when vectors \(A\) and \(B\) are perpendicular.
+A plane is characterized by a point \(p_0\), indicating its distance from the world's origin, and a normal \(n\), which defines the plane's orientation.
+We can derive a vector on the plane from any point \(p\) on it by subtracting \(p_0\) from \(p\).
+Since this resultant vector lies within the plane, it is perpendicular to the plane's normal.
+Leveraging the property that the dot product of two perpendicular vectors equals 0, we have (equation 1):

-$$l_0 + l * t = p$$where \(l_0\) is the origin of the ray and \(l\) is the ray direction.
-This only means that we can calculate the position of any point along the ray from the ray's origin, its direction, and the term \(t\), which is a positive real number (which, as usual, is the parametric distance from the origin of the ray to the point of interest along the ray).
-If the ray and the plane intersect, they share a point where the line intersects the plane.
-If this point is \(p\), we can insert equation 2 in equation 1, and we get:
+$$l_0 + l * t = p$$Here, \(l_0\) represents the ray's origin, and \(l\) denotes the ray's direction.
+This implies we can pinpoint any position along the ray using the ray's origin, its direction, and the scalar \(t\), a positive real number signifying the parametric distance from the ray's origin to the point of interest.
+If the ray intersects the plane, they share a point \(p\) at the intersection.
+Substituting equation 2 into equation 1 gives us:

-$$(l_0 + l * t - p_0) \cdot n = 0 $$We are interested in computing a value for \(t\) from which we can calculate the position of this intersection point using the ray parametric equation.
-Solving for \(t\) we get:
+$$(l_0 + l * t - p_0) \cdot n = 0 $$Our goal is to find a value for \(t\) that allows us to compute the intersection point's position using the ray's parametric equation.
+Solving for \(t\), we obtain:

 Ray-Disk Intersection

-The ray-disk intersection routine is very simple.
-A disk is generally defined by a position (the disk center's position), a normal, and a radius.
-First, we can test if the ray intersects the plane in which lies the disk.
-For the ray-plane intersection step, we can use the code we have developed for the ray-plane intersection test.
-If the ray intersects this plane, all we have to do is calculate the intersection point and the distance from this point to this disk's center.
-The ray intersects the disk if this distance is lower or equal to the disk radius.
-Note that as an optimization, you can test the square of the distance against the square of the disk's radius.
-The square distance can be calculated from the dot product of this vector (v in the code) with itself.
-Technically, computing the distance would require taking the square root of this dot product.
-However, we can also test the result of this dot product directly against the square of the radius (which is generally precomputed) to avoid using an expensive square root operation.
+The procedure for determining a ray-disk intersection is straightforward.
+Typically, a disk is defined by its position (the center of the disk), a normal, and a radius.
+The initial step involves checking if the ray intersects the plane where the disk resides.
+For this ray-plane intersection phase, we can employ the code developed for the ray-plane intersection test.
+If there's an intersection with the plane, the next step is to calculate the intersection point and measure the distance from this point to the disk's center.
+The ray intersects the disk if this distance is less than or equal to the disk's radius.
+As an optimization, instead of directly calculating the distance, you can compare the square of the distance against the square of the disk's radius.
+This squared distance can be derived from the dot product of vector \(v\) (in the code) with itself.
+Computing the actual distance would necessitate taking the square root of this dot product.
+However, for efficiency, we can compare the dot product result directly against the square of the radius (often precalculated), thereby avoiding the costly square root operation.